Skip to content

 Enable Early and Frequent Regression Testing

 Automation enables executing full regression test suites early and often during development.
-Tests validate new code changes.
-Finding defects early is faster and cheaper.
+Tests validate new code changes, and finding defects early is faster and cheaper.

 Accelerate Release Cycles

-By enabling frequent regression testing, automated tools accelerate release cycles.
-Automation supports fast iterations and continuous delivery.
-New features flow to customers faster.
+Automated tools accelerate release cycles by enabling frequent regression testing.
+Automation supports fast iterations and continuous delivery, so new features flow to customers faster.

 Improve Customer Satisfaction

-Higher quality software with fewer defects and faster delivery improves customer satisfaction levels.
+Higher-quality software with fewer defects and faster delivery improves customer satisfaction.
 Automated testing directly supports these outcomes.

 Increase Overall Software Quality